 Supply Chain Management (SCM) applies to any organization that executes projects, produces goods and/or delivers services.
 These activities require a supply chain to maintain a steady flow of resources.
-That’s where supply chain management comes into play.
-Essentially, supply chain management (SCM) manages the flow of supplies through all the stages of the production and/or service delivery cycle.
+Essentially, SCM manages the flow of supplies through all the stages of the production and/or service delivery cycle.

 Supply chain management is very important in any business administration because it has a direct influence on the performance of other key business areas such as operations management, quality management, etc. On the other hand, the importance of supply chain management is extended to its ability to provide a strong competitive advantage for businesses.

-By the end of this course, you’ll have a valuable skill set that will allow you to adhere to industry best practices.
+By the end of this course, you’ll be able to apply Supply Chain- S&OP, Coordination, Inventory Management and Performance Measurement best practices.
 You will also grasp some common terminologies that are used in the corporate supply chain world.
-This course shows you an improved approach to supply chain management, making it possible to improve your position in the marketplace through the understanding of achieving an efficient flow of resources, from various sources to customers.
+This course shows you an improved approach to supply chain management, making it possible to improve your position in the marketplace.

 You will be able also to download many additional resources: